1st Canadian Armoured Brigade: History

-Combined with the 1st Canadian Infantry Division and 5th Canadian Armoured Division as part of I Canadian Corps, the 1st Canadian Armoured Brigade was moved from the Italian Front and joined the First Canadian Army in Northern Europe at the beginning of 1945.
+Combined with the 1st Canadian Infantry Division and 5th Canadian Armoured Division as part of I Canadian Corps, the 1st Canadian Armoured Brigade (Independent) was moved from the Italian Front and joined the First Canadian Army in Northern Europe at the beginning of 1945.
 Here it participated in the crossing of the IJssel River.
-In its two incarnations as 1st Tank and 1st Armoured, the brigade's service at Dieppe, France, in Sicily, Italy and Northwest Europe earned it the distinction of the longest and widest service of any brigade of the Canadian Army during the Second World War.
+In its two incarnations as 1st Canadian Army Tank Brigade and 1st Canadian Armoured Brigade (Independent), the brigade's service at Dieppe, France, in Sicily, Italy and northwest Europe earned it the distinction of the longest and widest service of any brigade of the Canadian Army during the Second World War.

 Organization

 The battle order starting 4 February 1941: